 If you're looking to hire a COO, you likely have a healthy amount of interview experience under your belt.
 If you're struggling to find a standout candidate, however, you may want to try and switch things up.
 Candidates vying for a COO position will predominantly be passive applicants, so you'll have to grab their attention quickly.
 Once you've got an interview scheduled, try and think of some questions that inspire behavioral responses.
 A strong COO is constantly thinking about how to get the most results out of the fewest resources.
+And, if you are looking for an Executive Search firm, the recruiters at TruPath would love to speak to you!

 1. What is an example of a successful implementation you have made towards efficiency?